neatorobito/Salut/README.md

     SalutServiceData serviceData = new SalutServiceData("sas", 50489, superAwesomeUser.name);
 ```

 `SalutDataReceiver` takes two arguments, `(Activity activity, SalutDataCallback dataCallback)`.
 In the example above, our activity implements `SalutDataCallback`, so we pass it in twice.
-Passing in an activity in general allows Salut to automatically register and unregister the neccessary broadcast receivers for your app.
+Passing in an activity in general allows Salut to automatically register and unregister the necessary broadcast receivers for your app.

 `SalutServiceData` takes in a service name, a port, and an instance name.
 The instance name is basically a readable name that will be shown to users.
 So it's a good idea to make this something not cryptic. **Use relatively small strings for both the service name and readable names if you plan to support lower than Android 5.0, as there is a limitation on the size that those values can be.
 This is imposed by the system itself.**